 A Preaward is an institutional approval to incur expenditures related to a specific contract or grant in advance of receiving an award and where such a delay would adversely affect the project.
 In most cases, a Preaward is approved when an official award has not been received due to administrative delays.
 In such cases, the sponsor provides Sponsored Programs Administration with a firm commitment to fund the project, including the anticipated project start date and anticipated amount to be awarded.

 A PreAward should be requested if an urgent need to expend funds in advance of receiving an award exists and where the delay in funding would be detrimental to the project.
 For new projects, a PreAward might be used to procure equipment essential to conducting a project or to conduct field research to coincide with a particular season or natural event.
 For renewal, continuation and supplement awards, a PreAward might be used to ensure to ensure the continuity of the project by providing authorization to incur project personnel costs, thus avoiding an interruption in the conduct of the project.

 For Federal grants under the Federal Demonstration Partnership terms and conditions, a PreAward should be requested in those circumstances when the award funding the next budget period is administratively delayed.
 Since campus policy prohibits overdrafts, PIs and departments/units should not incur and allocate project costs for the next budget period to the fund number for the prior year’s budget without first securing a PreAward.

 How are Preaward requests processed?

-Preaward requests have a high priority within SPA and we strive to complete our review and approval as quickly as possible.
-Under optimal circumstances, our review and approval is generally completed within five business days of receiving a request.
+PreAward requests have a high priority within SPA and we strive to complete our review and approval as quickly as possible.
+Under optimal circumstances, our review and approval is generally completed within two to three business days of receiving a request.
 Unfortunately, circumstances are not always optimal.
-Following are the three most common reasons why the review and approval of a Preaward request may take additional time:
+Following are the three most common reasons why the review and approval of a PreAward request may take additional time:

 • The sponsor is not able or willing to provide a firm commitment.